hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 }
 ```

-With [negative trait bounds], we could even handle the case where `T` does _not_ implement `Kosher`, thereby expressing the "else" thing.
+With [negative trait bounds], we could even handle the case when `T` does _not_ implement `Kosher`, thereby expressing the "else" thing.

 ## Recursion -- Type-level induction